 Mashed potatoes are a requirement on the Thanksgiving table, and a hearty side dish for any meal throughout the fall and winter.
-But they do require some labor: Peeling, chopping, boiling, mashing.
+But they do require some labor — peeling, chopping, boiling, mashing.
 One of my favorite Thanksgiving tips is to do all this labor ahead and keep the potatoes warm for hours in the Crock-Pot.

 But then it hit me: Why not use the slow cooker from start to finish?
 Could you take half the labor out of mashed potatoes?
-Turns out, you can — and, guess what?
+Turns out, you can — and guess what?
 I'm never going back.
 Here's a step-by-step recipe for the best mashed potatoes, made from start to finish in the slow cooker.

 The Easiest Mashed Potatoes Ever

-The slow cooker, it turned out, is the magic pot when it comes to mashed potatoes.
+The slow cooker, it turns out, is the magic pot when it comes to mashed potatoes.
 Here's how it works: Just cut up your potatoes after peeling them (if you like them peeled!) and put them in a slow cooker with a small amount of liquid.

 Cover and cook until they're very tender, then mash them right in the pot and stir in milk and butter.
 Put the lid back on and turn the slow cooker to warm, and your potatoes are ready whenever you are.

 No big pot for boiling water or steaming the potatoes, and the whole thing is much more hands-off.

 Make the Mashed Potatoes on Thanksgiving Morning

 From now on, this is how I'm doing this on Thanksgiving morning.
 I'll start my potatoes first thing, right after breakfast, and then mash whenever I have a spare minute in the afternoon.

 The timeline is so much more forgiving; you don't have to remember to start water boiling or align your schedule to when the potatoes should be made.